Vettabase/awesome-mariadb/list-dev.md

 4. Shiny is a framework for data science application developing in Pyhton and R. It includes support for databases, including MariaDB.
 5. A context manager allows developers, for example, to run a query in a `with` statement.
 Resources will be deallocated automatically when the execution leaves the current context.
 6. Auto-generated, type-safe query builder for TypeScript and Node.js.
+7. EmacSQL is written for SQLite, it supports MySQL and MariaDB is not mentioned in the documentation or in the code.
+However, according to several online discussions, this library seems to work with MariaDB better than the alternatives.

 **@TODO** Check the ORMs in [this list](https://en.wikipedia.org/wiki/List_of_object%E2%80%93relational_mapping_software).